juji-io/site/blog/how-to-select-a-chatbot-platform-powered-by-generative-ai.md

 * Can your AI platform handle complex Q&A, which involves multi-step interactions between a chatbot and a user (see Image 2.3 below for an example)?
 * Who will define and manage the complex Q&A and how?
 For example, during a complex Q&A, the user may ask another complex or simple Q&A, how will it be handled?

+Handling complex Q&A is a very difficult problem.
+So you want an AI platform that is capable of handling various complex Q&A flows automatically.

+### Real-time chatbot Q&A monitoring and improvements

+AI is far from perfect.
+When evaluating an AI chatbot platform, you want built-in tools that can monitor your chatbot behavior in real time, alert you with missed  or problematic Q&As, and you can improve chatbot in real time without interrupting any ongoing conversations (read on this